 - If I brush my teeth, then I will floss

 - If it is Wednesday after work, I will ride the bus two extra stops to the gym

 - If someone offers me a dessert, I will say no thank you

 Creating these plans in advance makes it easier to follow through on them.
 The exact cues and actions will be specific to your life, but the “if/then” structure can be quite useful.

 When you do this right, working out, writing, reading, and any other habit becomes much easier.
-In one study on people trying to lose weight, participants described their new habits as “second nature” .
+In one psychology of habits study on people trying to lose weight, participants described their new habits as “second nature” .

-It takes a little effort up front, but eventually the habit becomes automatic.
+It takes a little effort up front, but eventually the habit you form becomes automatic.